iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Calc/Taylor Series.md

 **Upper Bound Description**

-Assuming that the function is infinitely differentiable at every points in the real, then its continuous for any of its derivative, which implies that given a point $x_0, x$ that is close enough, the following is true:
+Assuming that the function is infinitely differentiable at every points in the real, then it's continuous for any of its derivative, which implies that given any point $x_0, x$, the following is true:

 > $$\exists M =\left| \sup_{x \in [\min(x_0, x), \max(x_0, x)]} f^{(n + 1)}(x) \right| \le \infty$$